olekaspt/Lab00/README.md

 ⋅⋅1.
 Set some breakpoints, and then run with debugger
 5)	Fix the code to make UnitTests pass
 6)	Make Report that shows screen captures of the following (paste these into a document and turn this into a PDF).
-a.
+*.
 Output showing you could run the Main program and the Test programs
-b.
+*.
 Show me you can set breakpoints and see values of variables
-c.
+*.
 Show me that you got LiveShare working

 The grade on this assignment will be determined by:
 20% On having the testcases pass legitimately (see note in syllabus about dishonesty)